College Teaching

 Goal 3

-Students will view assessment primarily as a component of student learning, and only secondarily, as a component of what students have learned, and will purposefully integrate assessment into instruction.
+Students will understand assessment primarily as a component of learning, and only secondarily as a component of grading, and will purposefully integrate assessment into instruction.
 (ASSESSMENT)

 Goal 4